 Reader Beth likes this gem in Upper Manhattan, and when we visited, we noticed that the large clean sandbox even had a shade cover over it.
 There are plenty of big trees in this sprawling park, and you can generally find a shady spot in the playground no matter the hour.

 Lincoln Road Playground – Prospect Park, Brooklyn

 Lincoln Road and Ocean Avenue

 This sprawling playground, located within Prospect Park, has plenty of large, beautiful shade trees throughout.

 West 4th Street and Sixth Avenue

-This petite play spot sits in the shadow of its neighboring buildings; those, plus a few trees on the interior, flood the space with shade.
-The babbling brook that flows from the sprinkler within helps cool off the concrete jungle.
+This petite play spot sits in the shadow of its neighboring buildings, which flood the space with shade.
+A babbling brook flowing from the sprinkler helps cool off the concrete jungle.
 Reader Gabby H. likes to take her kids here as well as to the playground at nearby Washington Square Park where you can always hop in the fountain to really cool off.

 Mount Prospect Playground – Crown Heights, Brooklyn